How to Improve & Maintain a Good Credit Score

-You know that adults should care about credit scores.
-You know that credit scores are a real thing.
-But do you know how to improve your credit score, or why your score matters?
+You know that adults should care about credit scores such as the FICO score and others.
+You know that these scores are a real thing.
+But do you know how to keep credit rating in good shape or why it even matters?

 What is a credit score?